openstack/api-site/openstack-firstapp/doc/source/section3.rst

 A Floating IP helper function
 -----------------------------

-Define a short function to locate unused or allocate a new floating IP.
-This saves a few lines of boring code and prevents you from reaching your Floating IP quota too quickly.
+Define a short function to locate unused IPs or allocate a new floating IP.
+This saves a few lines of code and prevents you from reaching your Floating IP quota too quickly.

 .. only:: libcloud